kwaldenphd/python-intro/README.md

 # Your First Program

 1. Your first program will contain a single Python statement.
-Enter the following statement into a new `.py` file.
+Enter the following statement into a new `.py` file (when working in Replit, this could be the `main.py` file).

 <blockquote>Watch out for quotation marks!</blockquote>